+I have wanted to sound like Gary Clark Jr. ever since I first heard him a couple of years ago.
 His massive guitar sound blew me away.
 It is raw, powerful and perfect if you want to play hard blues rock.

 Many of the guitarists that I’ve covered so far in my ‘sound like’ series – Joe Bonamassa, Gary Moore and Stevie Ray Vaughan use(d) bespoke made, vintage gear.
 Replicating their rigs with authenticity is cripplingly expensive.

 The great news, is that you can sound like Gary Clark Jr. on a relatively modest budget.
 Even replicating his rig exactly is not beyond the realms of possibility.